SubxX/QuizRun/README.md

 To create a quiz provide the following information:

-- Quiz title
+- Quiz title.
-- Select a department
+- Select a department.
-- Quiz description
+- Quiz description.
-- Questions and Answers (with the correct answer indicated)
+- Questions and Answers (with the correct answer indicated).

 ### Taking a Quiz